briahnloo/sec-ownership-scraper/README.md

 ## 🎯 Overview

 This project reveals **unprecedented institutional market dominance** in American stock markets through comprehensive analysis of SEC proxy filings.
-Our findings show that **BlackRock and Vanguard control positions in 98.2% of major American companies**, representing the highest documented institutional concentration in modern financial history.
+Our analysis of 438 major companies shows that **BlackRock and Vanguard control positions in 98.2% of major American companies**.

 ## 🚨 Key Findings